Hopscotch Day Nurseries

 How are the fees paid?

-Payment needs to be in advance by direct debit, during your first month you may need to pay by another means whilst your direct debit is set up.
-You will be invoiced at the end of each month and the funds are taken on the 3rd of each month.
+Our preferred method of payment is by bank transfer, tax free childcare or childcare vouchers.
+You will be invoiced at the end of each month for the following month’s fees.
+Fees are payable by the 3rd of each month.
 Please visit our Fees & Funding page for more in depth information.

 Can I book extra sessions?

 You can book additional sessions if the space is available.
-These are charged at the usual nursery rate.
+These are charged at the usual nursery rate and are payable in advance of attending the session.
 You would need to speak with the management team to arrange these.

 Do you accept childcare vouchers?

 We accept most childcare voucher schemes.
-We would ask you to complete a voucher payment form to ensure that we can identify this through our system.
+Please advise our Finance Team of the scheme you will be using.
 Please visit our Fees & Funding page for more information.

 How do I get the free funding from the government?